POINTS OF INTEREST

 For more information or to set up your school tour, call 1-800-987-NOEL (6635).

-The Southern Bike Trail comes right through Allen Parish on LA Hwy.
+The Southern Tier Cycling Trail comes right through Allen Parish on LA Hwy.
 26. We have visitors coming from all over the world traveling from San Francisco, CA to St. Augustine, FL.
-The story is that the front tire is dipped in the Pacific Ocean before departing San Francisco, and upon arriving in St. Augustine, the back tire is dipped in the Atlantic Ocean.
+The story from the cyclists is the front tire is dipped in the Pacific Ocean before departing San Francisco, and upon arriving in St. Augustine, the back tire is dipped in the Atlantic Ocean.

 ALLEN PARISH RETREAT CENTERS